 There are, to our current understanding, few or no jurisdictions who have quantified resilience impacts for the purposes of benefit-cost analysis of EE or other DER resources.
-Indiana, along with other states, is breaking new ground in considering what metrics are needed to assess resilience investments related to DERs.
-It is important to do the work to establish these metrics thoughtfully, so the costs and resilience benefits of EE and DERs can be adequately compared to the other investment options available to the OED to meet Program goals.
+Ohio, along with other states, is breaking new ground in considering what metrics are needed to assess resilience investments related to DERs.
+It is important to do the work to establish these metrics thoughtfully, so the costs and resilience benefits of EE and DERs can be adequately compared to the other investment options available to Ohio.